dekarrin/mtgdb/README.md

 * `add` - Add a card from inventory to a deck
 * `remove` - Remove a card from deck
 * `show-deck` - Show all cards in a particular deck, with filters available
+* `show-inven` - View a single inventory card in interactive mode.
 * `export-decks` - Export decklists in MTGDB CSV format.
 * `import-decks` - Import decklist files in MTGDB CSV format.
 * `add-inven` - Update inventory owned count, and/or create a new inventory